 Or by post to: Penalty Services Limited, 12 Deben Mill Business Centre, Old Maltings Approach, Melton Woodbridge, Suffolk IP12 1BL

-If you wish to make an appeal for yourself, you can download an Appeal Form here.
-If you wish to make an appeal on behalf of someone else, you may download an Appeal Form here.
-You should explain why you were unable to produce a valid ticket or other authority to travel and provide any further information or evidence to support your explanation when appealing within 21 days beginning the day after you received your notice.
+In all cases you should explain why you or the person you are appealing for were unable to produce a valid ticket or other authority to travel and provide any further information or evidence to support your explanation when appealing within 21 days beginning the day after you received your notice.
 The Assessor will not be able to obtain evidence or contact witnesses on your behalf so it is important that you include everything that you feel will help to support your appeal.

 Please ensure you apply adequate postage to your letter as we do not pay excess postage fees and we will not receive your appeal.

 Penalty Services will take up to 2 weeks but no longer than 3 weeks to investigate and respond to your appeal.
 When an appeal decision has been reached we will let you know by your preferred method (email or post).

 Each penalty fare notice indicates the time available for appeal, 21 days from day after the date of the notice.
 Appeals received outside of the stated deadline cannot be considered without mitigating circumstances and in most cases the right to appeal is effectively forfeited.

 If you have received a letter about an incident of which you know nothing, AND THE LETTER IS ADDRESSED TO YOU, then please phone the number shown on the letter.
 You may have to write to the company who sent the letter with evidence explaining the circumstances.
 It could be that an “imposter” has used your identity.